 - Use a Detox deodorant at night to help stay fresh

 - Use a stronger deodorant during the day when your postpartum hormones are at their wildest.
-We recommend the Sandalwood Bergamot which offers extra strength protection.
+We recommend the Sandalwood Bergamot or Essence of Rosewood which offers extra strength protection.
+Click here for a list of all of Nala Care's Extra Strength Deodorants.

 Sounds simple, and we know that during this time a lot of your focus will be on keeping your new baby happy.
 If you can only do one a day, that’s enough.
 Your body will take care of the rest.